panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 But the simple UI state like side-menu expand, theme, dark-mode, etc. require separate management &mdash; in which case a simple global state management library like `jotai` (https://github.com/pmndrs/jotai) becomes handy.

-In this post, you will learn how to use `jotai`.
+In this post, you will learn how to use `Jotai`.

 ```toc
 ```